-Danny: If all the animals along the equator were capable of flattery, then Thanksgiving and Halloween... would fall... on the same day.
+If all the animals along the equator were capable of flattery, then Thanksgiving and Halloween... would fall... on the same day.
+Rusty:

-Informant: When I was four years old, I watched my mother kill a spider... with a tea cozy.
-Years later, I realized it was not a spider - it was my Uncle Harold.
+When I was four years old, I watched my mother kill a spider... with a tea cozy.
+Years later, I realized it was not a spider — it was my Uncle Harold.
+Linus:

-Linus: ...Oh, let the sun beat down upon my face, stars fill my dreams.
+...Oh, let the sun beat down upon my face, stars fill my dreams.
+Ryan:

-Danny: Is that your idea of making a contribution?
+Is that your idea of making a contribution?
+Rusty:

-Rusty: We hadn't even started.
+We hadn't even started.
 We ain't even got to the terms yet.
+Danny:

-Danny: We came this close to losing that.
+We came this close to losing that.
+Linus:

-Linus: Hey, I don't even understand what happened in there.
+Hey, I don't even understand what happened in there.
 What did I say?
+Danny:

 - It isn't until much later in the movie, after Linus is rescued from prison by his mother that he figures out that all the nonsense phrases he'd heard really were just nonsense; a Lost in Translation con that Danny and Rusty (along with the informant) played on him, partly as a practical joke, and partly because they didn't want him screwing up their negotiations.